syncthing/docs/rest/db-file-get.rst

 Request
 -------

-The call requires parameters for `folder` and `file` in the querystring:
+The call requires parameters for `folder` and `file` in the query string:

 - `folder` is the folder code which you can find in the synthing UI, e.g. `5camp-slpa8`